coezbay/TestPrepWeb/README.md

 - **Responsive Design**: Optimization of the quiz application for various screen sizes and devices.
 - **Languages**: Make the application multilingual.
+- **Customizable Themes**: Self-explanatory.
+- **Import Options**: Questions and answers (ideally schema-independent).
+- **User-defined quiz modules**: Allow users to create their own quiz modules based on specific topics or difficulty levels.
+- **Save and Resume**: Feature to save user progress and resume later.
+- **Detailed Statistics**: Detailed statistics on user performance, including areas of strength and improvement.
+- **Customizable Reports**: Enable users to create and export customizable reports on their performance and progress.
+- **Quiz Settings**: Settings such as time limits or other options (possibly on the start screen).

+## Accessibility and Inclusion

+- **Accessibility options**: Ensure the application is accessible to users with various disabilities, e.g., through screen readers or easy-to-understand controls.

 ## Continuous Development